philipmudambo/documentation/content/applications/finance/documents.rst

 When selecting or opening a document, the right panel displays different options.
 On the top, additional options might be available: :guilabel:`Download`, :guilabel:`Share`, :guilabel:`Replace`, :guilabel:`Lock` or :guilabel:`Split`.
-It is also possible to :guilabel:`Open chatter` or :guilabel:`Archive` the document.
+It is also possible to :guilabel:`Open chatter` or use the :guilabel:`Move to trash` option.

 .. image:: documents/right-panel-options.png
    :align: center
    :alt: right panel options

-Then, you can modify the name of your file by clicking on :guilabel:`Document`.
+Then, you can modify the name of your file by clicking on :guilabel:`Name`.
 A :guilabel:`Contact` or an :guilabel:`Owner` can be assigned.
 The related :guilabel:`Workspace` can be modified and it is possible to access the related :guilabel:`Journal Entry` or add :guilabel:`Tags`.

 .. note::
    - The :guilabel:`Contact` is the person related to the document and assigned to it.
 He can only